Urban Agriculture Program

 This is a self-serve unstaffed, compost ONLY event.
 5-bucket limit per person, no commercial use.
 There will not be any mulch, seeds plant starts or a Master Gardeners advice table.
 Please bring your own shovels and containers.

-Free Seeds, Plant Starts and Gardening Advice from the UC Master Gardeners: Date & Time : Saturday April 4, 2026, 10am to 2pm Location : McLaren Park Community Garden (599 Leland Avenue) GOOGLE MAPS and APPLE MAPS
+Free Seeds, Plant Starts and Gardening Advice from the UC Master Gardeners: Time : 10:00am to 1:00pm Dates & Location :

-There will be no compost or mulch at this event.
+****There will be no compost or mulch at these events.